Robotic Surgery with Knee Prosthesis

 • Use of advanced robotics technology,

-• High resolution, patient-specific imaging system for detailed planning before surgery,
+• High resolution, patient-specific imaging system for detailed planning during surgery,

 • Proper prosthesis can be applied only to the damaged part of the knee,